 Precision — The repeatability standard deviation has been determined to be (insert the test values and corresponding repeatability values).
 The reproducibility standard deviation has been determined to be (insert test values and corresponding reproducibility values).

-Per the Form and Style Manual Section A21.2.2:
+A. Per the Form and Style Manual Section A21.2.2:

 Every test method shall contain a statement (1) regarding the precision of test results obtained in the same laboratory under specifically defined conditions of within-laboratory variability (repeatability conditions), and (2) regarding the precision of test results obtained in different laboratories (reproducibility conditions).

-It is recommended that ruggedness testing and an interlaboratory testing program be completed before approval of a new standard test method.
+A. It is recommended that ruggedness testing and an interlaboratory testing program be completed before approval of a new standard test method.
 If a committee determines that a delay is necessary before conducting a full ILS to produce reproducibility, a temporary statement addressing repeatability conditions is permitted for five years.
 Included in the statement shall be language regarding the anticipated date of actual availability of reproducibility data.

-The Form and Style for ASTM Standards mandates that all test methods contain a precision and bias statement.
+A. The Form and Style for ASTM Standards mandates that all test methods contain a precision and bias statement.
 If a test method is discovered that does not contain this section, an evaluation should be immediately performed to determine the utility of the document and then steps should be undertaken to address the inclusion of a precision and bias statement.

-To submit an item for ballot, simply log on to your "MyASTM" page, then select "Submit Item for Ballot" from the "My Tools" section on the left-hand side of the page.
+A. To submit an item for ballot, simply log on to your "MyASTM" page, then select "Submit Item for Ballot" from the "My Tools" section on the left-hand side of the page.
 You will be prompted to enter the appropriate information.
 If you have any questions please contact your committee's Administrative Assistant.

 RR:C21-1005 is an example of an acceptable research report.

-A research report will be given a number once the ballot item to which it is linked passes the balloting process and is approved.
+A. A research report will be given a number once the ballot item to which it is linked passes the balloting process and is approved.

-Footnotes for the precision and bias statement should be cited in the precision and bias section.
+A. Footnotes for the precision and bias statement should be cited in the precision and bias section.
 There should be no footnotes for the precision and bias statement in the scope, reference documents or any other sections of the standard.